 Now you’re bought in.
 You have an internal desire to be better, to learn and to grow.
 You don’t really know what your company offers in terms of professional development but you want to invest in yourself.

-How do you go about asking for professional development budget?
+How to ask for a professional development budget?

 Find out what exists at your company